The history of the smile

 But, when they were gathering edibles, they had to put their baby on the ground.

-It is thought that the babies reacted by developing a repressed cry; a smile, attempting with their face to seduce their mother and stop her from leaving them.
+It is thought that the babies reacted by developing a repressed cry; a smile, attempting with their face to seduce their mother, and stop her from leaving them.

 Now, the smile has been part of human culture for millions of years.

-It shows your well-being and your social receptiveness.
+It reflects your well-being and receptiveness.

 However, who do we see smiling the most?